duggi/dldc-nextjs-tailwind-starter/README.md

 - Form library and utilities from Headless UI (by Tailwind team)

 **Technical notes**
-- Typescript was selected for deployment compatibility, although it makes React more technical to use
+- Typescript in strict mode selected for deployment compatibility, although it makes React more technical to use
-  - strict mode is off by default — to turn it on, set `"strict": true,` in `tsconfig.json`
-  - strict mode will force you to learn Typescript, this might not be what you want
 - Tailwind CSS in installed into Next.js using PostCSS — the Vercel recommended tool
-  - you can safely choose to not use any PostCSS libraries, and write Tailwind or any CSS as-is

 | Name | Description | Version | Link |
 |------|---------|-------------|------|